wazeerc/wazeerc.github.io/src/content/blog/react-good-and-bad.md

 ---
-title: React sucks.
-Here is why you should learn it.
+title: React Sucks.
+Here's Why You Should Learn It.
 description: The Good and Bad Side of React
 tags: ["Software Development", "React"]
 pubDate: Dec 12 2024